AAA Research Reveals That Some Drivers May Not Grasp the Danger They Pose To Those at the Roadside

 It’s not just tow providers and other emergency responders being killed on the side of the road.
 Since 2015, over 1,600 people have been struck and killed while outside of a disabled vehicle.

-In Michigan, a total of 41 people were killed while outside a disabled vehicle, between 2015 and 2019.
+In Illinois, 42 people were killed while outside a disabled vehicle, between 2015 and 2019, and in Indiana 41 were killed.

 “These men and women who work on our roadside are just trying to make a living while caring for others,” VerBracken continued.
 “They already combat bad weather conditions like rain, snow, extreme cold or heat.
 They shouldn’t also have to also worry about a vehicle drifting into their line of safety.
 Please slow down and move over, so these workers can get home to their families.”